CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 weight: 680
 toc: 4
 ---

 LCM provides the ability to upgrade Cumulus Linux on one or more switches in your network through the NetQ UI or the NetQ CLI.
-Up to five upgrade jobs can be run simultaneously; however, a given switch can only be contained in one running job at a time.
+You can run up to five upgrade jobs simultaneously; however, a given switch can only appear in one running job at a time.

-Upgrades can be performed between following Cumulus Linux releases:
+You can upgrade Cumulus Linux from between the following releases:

 - 3.6.z to later versions of 3.y.z
 - 4.x to later versions of 4.y.z